plausible/plausible-tracker/README.md

 The second parameter is an object with [some options](https://plausible-tracker.netlify.app/globals.html#eventoptions) similar to the ones provided by the [official Plausible script](https://docs.plausible.io/custom-event-goals).

-The only supported option at the moment is `callback` – a function that is called once the event is logged successfully.

 ```ts
 import Plausible from 'plausible-tracker'